-Modify Object t: 🔮 Connor.CNC General Kert eros Linux Profile NMAS Security GroupWise iPrint C PostOffice Selection Ion(User) GroupWise Configuration Select PostOffice: Select PostOffice + Caledonia.CNC Italia.CNC2 Note: The GroupWi this user and treati associate this User se query was not able to match a user in GroupWise using GUID value of ng this as un-associated user.
+Modify Object t: 🔮 Connor.CNC General Kert eros Linux Profile NMAS Security GroupWise iPrint C PostOffice Selection Ion(User) GroupWise Configuration Select PostOffice: Select PostOffice + Caledonia.CNC Italia.CNC2 se query was not able to match a user in GroupWise using GUID value of ng this as un-associated user.
 Please select the Post Office that you want to with.

-Figure 5-64: New User who does not belong to a post office
+Figure 7-64: New User who does not belong to a post office